 Only the Baltic Sea’s coastal areas of Northern Germany allow for saltwater pike fishing.
 Here, you will find huge straits and bay areas, where plenty of pike reside.
 One of which is a gigantic strait called Strelasund, which separates the island of Rügen from the German mainland.

 Another one is the Rügen Bodden, which is a series of large bays surrounding the island of Rügen.

 Both of these locations are found near the German cities of Stralsund and Greifswald, close to the Polish border.
 It is here you want to travel if you are after exclusive saltwater pike fishing!

 These areas are extremely fish-rich and rather brackish, allowing for the pike to grow extremely fast and very big.
 Without exaggerating, I can actually call these German pike waters one of the best, if not the best, in the world!
 It’s definitely worth a visit and you could most certainly end up catching the pike of your life.

-Blekinge’s archipelago stretches over mroe than 500.000 acres and holds plenty of big pike.
+Blekinge’s archipelago stretches over more than 500.000 acres and holds plenty of big pike.
 Every year, fish way over 25 lb get caught here during spring and fall.

-If you ever happen to be in the area, make sure to send me an email, as I live right next to the Kalmar Strait here in Sweden.
+If you ever happen to be in the area, make sure to send me an email, as I live very close to the Kalmar Strait here in Sweden.
 I would be happy to guide you to some awesome saltwater pike!

 If you want to find saltwater pike in Denmark, you will have to head to the Southeastern parts of that little country.
-Basically, all the coastal regions around the islands Falster, Lolland and Møn are suitable for pike fishing.
+Basically, all the coastal regions around the islands Falster and Lolland are suitable for pike fishing.